 Share Savings Certificates are an excellent savings option.
-They’re NCUA-insured, have a better dividend rate than a savings account and generally safer than the stock market.
-Before you lock your money up, though, answer these questions:
+First of all, they’re NCUA-insured.
+Second, they have a better dividend rate than a savings account.
+And, generally speaking, they’re safer than the stock market.
+But, before you lock up your money, answer these questions:

 1.)
 What am I saving for?